KipCrossing/OpenEM/README.md

 - Z = 2913.05 Ohms

 Note that the Resistace (**R**) is significantly lower than the Total Reactance (**Xt**) and therefor Xt is the major contributing factor in the Impedance (**Z**).
 These equations may be found the the [Coil_Physics](https://github.com/KipCrossing/Coil_Physics) repo.

+### Coil winding methods

+In order to get the correct RF, a frequency sweep generator was set up and the frequency at which the the amplitude was the greatest is the RF.
+Depending on weather the frequency needs to be higher or lower, the following is done: To get it high - unwind loops.
+To get lower - wind more loops.
+Generally, more turns makes the Inductance increase which in turn, makes the makes the RF lower (see above formula for RF).
+Further, the length of the ferrite core is another factor contributing to the RF of a coil.

+_(insert figure for sweep f vs amp)_

 ## OpenEM Images